-- 535 trend has faster warming aloft than at the surface, thereby reducing the temperature difference.
-TC efficiency would therefore be expected to decline, yet our simulations show the opposite: increased TC efficiency.
 Analysis of TC outflow found little change in the outflow temperature but a rising mean pressure outflow altitude that is located above the altitude of peak upper tropospheric warming.
-The near constancy of outflow temperatures suggests the increase in thermodynamic efficiency is being driven largely by surface warming.
-While the FAT hypothesis appears to explain our findings well, 540 further work is needed to understand, at a process level, the extent of applicability of the FAT hypothesis for TCs.
-The FAT - hypothesis for tropical convection has support from observational analysis (Xu et al., 2007) and convection-resolving idealized numerical simulations (Kuang and Hartmann, 2007).
-Some additional supporting evidence for a FAT for TCs is provided by idealized cloud resolving modelling (Khairoutdinov and Emanuel, 2013) and by analysis of TC cloud top temperatures in ADT-HURSAT data (Kossin, 2015).
-However, detecting trends in TC cloud top temperatures is complicated - 545 by a poleward trend in the latitude of LMI (Kossin, 2015).
+The near constancy of outflow temperatures limited thermodynamic efficiency changes with surface warming, and upper level temperature change mattered less than we originally thought.
+The FAT hypothesis appears to explain our findings well, and would limit thermodynamic efficiency change under changed upper-level stratification.
+Further work is needed to understand, at a process level, the extent of applicability of the FAT hypothesis for TCs.
+For tropical convection it has support from observational analysis (Xu et al., 2007) and convection-resolving idealized numerical simulations (Kuang and Hartmann, 2007).
+Some additional supporting evidence for a FAT for TCs is provided by idealized cloud-resolving modelling (Khairoutdinov and Emanuel, 2013) and by analysis of TC cloud top temperatures in ADT-HURSAT data (Kossin, 2015).
+However, detecting trends in TC cloud top temperatures is complicated by a poleward trend in the latitude of LMI (Kossin, 2015).

-Increasing TC efficiency with warming may also explain the fastest temporal trends in intensity for the middle LMI quantiles.
-With warming, increasing efficiency closes the gap with E-PI.
-The strongest storms, however, were already close to their E-PI, and weaker storms are more strongly limited by other environmental factors such as shear or dry air.
+Increasing thermodynamic disequilibrium with warming may also explain the fastest temporal trends in intensity for the middle LMI quantiles.
+With warming, middle LMI quantile TCs are closing the gap with PI.
+The strongest storms, however, were already close to their PI, and weaker storms are more strongly limited by other environmental factors such as shear or dry air.
 Techniques to simulate weaker storms within the idealized modelling framework are needed to test this hypothesis.

 The magnitude of the simulated changes, even for extrapolated trends, is relatively small compared to observed trends in TC characteristics.
-This suggests that temperature profile changes contributed to some of the observed TC intensity change, but that other environmental factors dominated as the root causes, including, for example, changes in vertical wind shear, humidity, incipient disturbances, or in the large-scale circulation.
-Removal of the tropical upper-tropospheric warming
+This suggests that environmental temperature changes contributed to some of the observed TC intensity change, but that other environmental factors dominated as the root causes, including, for example, changes in vertical wind shear, humidity, incipient disturbances, or internal asymmetries.